AnggaR96s/Reforestation/README.md

-## I don't trust stairs.
-They're always up to something.
+## There's not really any training for garbagemen.
+They just pick things up as they go.